bihealth/sodar-core/docs/source/overview.rst

 --------------

-The researchers will log in to the site on their web browser, in most cases using the standard LDAP credentials provided by their organization.
+The researchers will log in to the site on their web browser, in most cases using the standard LDAP credentials provided by their organization or a single sign-on OIDC account.
 They will see the projects they have been granted access to and can use whichever applications have been enabled or developed for the site, according to their assigned user rights.
 SODAR Core provides common navigation, overview and search views for all enabled apps, including the one(s) developed by the organization.
 The same user access management features are shared for all apps, along with possible REST APIs developed by the organization.

 Next Steps